Drupal-NYC/2016-april-d8-training-exercise/tutorial.md

 ### Goals
 The goal of this exercise is to work out our understanding of Drupal 8 module development.
 This document contains a series of sections.
 Each sections will bring us closer to our fully functioning module.

 The goal of our module will be to build a tool that will allow us to configure notices which will be displayed only for certain roles.
 The module will take us through many of the core concepts of Drupal 8 module development.
-All code for this module will be available here (@todo add link)
+All code for this module will be [available here](https://www.drupal.org/project/role_notices).

+<a name="top"></a>

 ### Table of Contents
 - [Preface](#preface)